apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 - Password management APIs are updated to allow updating security questions.
 - Supported [registered service properties](../services/Configuring-Service-Custom-Properties.html) are
   now automatically included in the documentation.
+- SAML2 authentication statements can now customize the `SubjectLocality` field on a per-application basis.

 ## Library Upgrades